Mariners vs. Tigers Player Props Betting Odds

 Torkelson Stats

-- Torkelson has recorded at least one hit in six straight games.
+- Torkelson has hit safely in seven straight games.
 In his last 10 games he is hitting .268 with three doubles, a triple, a home run, four walks and six RBI.

 Torkelson Recent Games